ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/custom-element-conversion.md

 ### The model-to-view position mapping

-The downcast converters shown in the previous section will not yet work correctly.
-This is how a given model would look like, after being downcasted:
+The downcast converters shown in the previous section will not work correctly yet.
+This is what the given model would look like, after being downcasted:

 ```
 <infoBox infoBoxType="Info">    ->    <div class="info-box info-box-info">